MyKo101/mpipe/README.md

 pipeline.
 The way this is done is that the functions side effects are activated, but the functions return an untouched version of the data it was originally provided.
-This is similar to using the `%T>%` pipe in magrittr, but cn be done with the traditional `%>%` pipe and is explicit in the name of the function.
+This is similar to using the `%T>%` pipe in magrittr, but can be done with the traditional `%>%` pipe and is explicit in the name of the function.

   - `pipe_qplot()` - allows the user to create `ggplot2` style plots
     using `qplot()` syntax (akin to the base R `plot()` syntax).
 This is